mthadley/dotfiles/README.md

 ### Mike's Dotfiles

-Just a backup of some of my configs.
+Just a backup of some of my configs, for use with [GNU Stow](http://www.gnu.org/software/stow/)

 #### Vim Setup